sidml/Constraining-NN-Activations-with-PDE/README.md

 - mnist_model.py: Toy models used for MNIST experiment are defined here.
 - utils.py: Plotting, logging, metric calculators and other miscellaneous functions are defined in this file.
 - resnet.py: Resnet32 model is defined here.
 Depending on user settings, different types of diffusion and anisotropic blocks are invoked here.
-- global_layer.py: Contains implementation of Diffusion-Advection layer as proposed in the paper and nonlinear diffusion based on Perona Malik diffusivity.
-It also contains implementation of learnable Anisotropic block.
+- global_layer.py: Contains implementation of Diffusion-Advection layer as proposed in the paper.
 - loader.py: Functions for MNIST & CIFAR data loading and augmentation are defined here.
 - viz_pde.py: This script can be used to visualize Dx, Dy and advection terms using trained model checkpoint weights.